nikalsh/vuepress-auto-sidebar/README.md

 You can now generate the sidebar with a CLI command, which will rewrite the config.js with the actual sidebar.

-This lets you see exactly what is generated as well as letting you further customize it. config.js:
+This lets you see exactly what is generated as well as letting you further customize it.

+The following examples assumes you've installed it globally.

+config.js:
 ```
 module.exports = {